pravj/blog-repo/content/blog/how-will-a-drone-deliver-your-food.md

 On a side note, _12 km away!_ isn't tempting enough, only if they showed me a famous restaurant I was missing out on.

-And if we consider the second factor in Last-mile speed, it comes down to how fast are the delivery partners/executives moving around?
+And if we consider the second factor in Last-mile speed, it comes down to how fast is your food (and the delivery partners/executives are) moving around?
 Let's visit some of the available options.

 ![](/images/how-will-drone-deliver-food-order-option-comparison.png)